fpereiro/gotoB/readme.md

 - A `path`, which can be either a string, an integer, or an array with zero or more strings or integers.
 For example, `'hello'`, `1`, or `['hello', '1']`.
 If you pass a single string or integer, it will be interpreted as an array containing that element (for example, `'hello'` is considered to be `['hello']` and `0` is considered to be `[0]`).
 - You can pass unlimited additional arguments when you say an event.
 These arguments can be of any type.

 You might ask: why use a combination of `verb` and `path` instead of just having a single event name instead?
 The answer is: too often we see event names like `toggleFooter`, `updateUser`, `savePosition`.
 By splitting an event name into a verb and a path, we achieve more clarity and versatility; very often, actions like `toggle`, `update`, `save` can be generalized.

-In the process of writing applications with gotoв, you can (and most likely will) create your own `verbs`.
-You should also know that gotoв already defines with four data verbs (`add`, `rem`, `set` and `change`) that are used for data management.
-We will see these in a minute.

-### Data events

-The starting point of gotoв is data because, without it, a webapp would merely be a webpage.
-Once we understand how data works, we will be ready to create views that are updated whenever the data changes, and which allow the user to modify the data.

-#### `B.store`

-gotoв uses a global store to hold all the information that is relevant to your frontend app.
-This store is a simple object, which you can find at `B.store`.
-Whenever we talk of *the store*, we will be referring to `B.store`.

-#### `B.get`

-`B.get` is a function for retrieving data from `B.store`.
-You can directly access data from `B.store` without it.
-However, `B.get` is useful to access properties in the store in case they haven't been defined yet.

-For example, if `B.store.user.username` is not defined, if you try to do something like `var username = B.store.user.username` and `B.store.user` is not present yet, your program will throw an error.

-If, instead, you write `var username = B.get ('user', 'username')`, if `B.store.user` is not present yet then `username` will be `undefined`.

-Using this function is completely optional - it is just provided for your convenience.

-`B.get` takes either a list of integers and strings or a single array containing integers and strings.
-These integers and strings represent the *path* to the part of the store you're trying to access.
-This `path` is the same `path` that `B.say` (the event saying function) takes as an argument.

-If you pass invalid arguments to `B.get`, it will return `undefined` and print an error to the console.

-If you pass an empty `path` to `B.get` (by passing either an empty array or no arguments), you'll get back `B.store` in its entirety.
+A great example of this are *data verbs*, which we already saw in the examples above and we'll describe now.

 ### Data verbs

-As we mentioned earlier, gotoв uses events to modify the store.
-This means that instead of modifying the store directly, we modify the store through an event.
-This adds some extra typing, but it allows gotoв to know when (and which part of) the store has been changed.
-In this way, gotoв can update a view only when it's necessary to do so.

-To say events, we will use the function `B.say` which we saw above.
+gotoв sets event listeners for three data verbs: `add`, `rem` and `set`.
+Whenever an event is said that has one of these three verbs, these listeners will be executed and they will do two things:

+1. Update the store.
+2. Say a `change` event.

+`change` events are very important, because these are the ones that update the page!
+In fact, `B.elem`, the function for creating reactive elements, creates event listeners that are executed when `change` events are said.

+Let's see now how each of these events operate:

-##### `set`
+#### `set`

-The first data *verb* we'll see is `set`.
+The first data *verb* is `set`.
 This verb sets data into a particular location inside `B.store`.
 It takes a `path` and a `value`. `path` can be an integer, a string, or an array containing integers and strings; `path` represents *where* we want to set the value inside `B.store`.

 Let's see now a set of examples.
 In each of these examples, I'll consider that we start with an empty `B.store` so that we don't carry data from one example to the other.